j-jeurissen/peacepact/README.md

   * Transport data using protobuf
   * Versioning
   * Use limits on resources to fail fast before a service gets overloaded

+### Functional
+* Registration page
+  * New peacekeepers can register
+* Invite mechanism
+  * Peacekeepers can recruit other peacekeepers with an refferal id to grow their peacekeeping army
+* View Peacekeepers Family Tree(switch to graph database)
+  * Every peacekeeper can view their own peacekeeping army

 ## Functional Story
 The story is that every peacekeeper, that has registered and signed a peace pact, can invite other peacekeepers and they can invite more peace keepers and so on.